animo/minor-blockchain-2020/docs/week-1/the-basics-of-smart-contracts.md

 Smart contracts are basically digital contracts that automatically enforce their content.
 They can be used to replace complicated structures that we currently use to guarantee that an agreement is upheld.

 Imagine you and a friend decide to bet on the outcome of a sports match.
 You think team A will win, your friend thinks team B will win.
 The loser has to pay up €100,-.
 If you and your friend completely trust each other you might just shake on it and leave it at that.
 However, what happens if you do not trust your friend to actually follow through and pay up the €100,- once team B (in your mind inevitably) loses?
 You might ask an impartial friend to function as a **trusted third party**.
 You could both give him €100,- to hand over €200,- to the winner once the match is over.
 Trust problem solved!
 Except it isn't.
 The trusted third party could turn out not to be as trustworthy as you hoped, be robbed or simply lose the money.
-Once you start worrying about this you might escalate the contstruction further, by involving a lawyer or a bank.
+Once you start worrying about this you might escalate the construction further, by involving a lawyer or a bank.
 Smart contracts fix the ever growing complexity of trust problems when agreements are made.

 In a smart contract the rules for the agreement are written in executable code.
-Once the triggers for the agreement are activated, the consequenses are immediately and automatically carried out.
-Because the smart contract is written in code that is publically available on the blockchain there is **transparancy** while the individuals involved can be **anonymous**.
+Once the triggers for the agreement are activated, the consequences are immediately and automatically carried out.
+Because the smart contract is written in code that is publicly available on the blockchain there is **transparency** while the individuals involved can be **anonymous**.
 Because the smart contract cannot be changed once on the blockchain there is **immutability**.
 These factors combined with the fact that the blockchain itself cannot be altered by a central authority but is **distributed** eliminate the need for a trusted third party or middleman.

 > In the example of your sports bet, you and your friend could write your agreement in the form of a smart contract on the Ethereum network.
 This smart contract could (for example) require €100,- from both of you to check the outcome online and route €200,- directly to the winner.
 Trust problem solved!
 This time for real.

 Smart contracts have many practical uses.
 They can be made for any agreement that follows if-this-then-that logic.
 The more incentive anyone has to commit fraud, the more useful the smart contract becomes.
-For example think about the consequences implementing smart contracts would have for voting, financial services, renting a house, insurance cases, digital identity, trading etc. Because smart contracts can be used to create a transparent, immutable, decentralized and automated proces they can also be very cost-effective as a result of their efficiency.
+For example think about the consequences implementing smart contracts would have for voting, financial services, renting a house, insurance cases, digital identity, trading etc. Because smart contracts can be used to create a transparent, immutable, decentralized and automated process they can also be very cost-effective as a result of their efficiency.

 So smart contracts are pieces of executable code on a blockchain network.
 What does that mean?
-In the next section we'll examine where the code 'lives' and how the actual proces of triggering the smart contract works.
+In the next section we'll examine where the code 'lives' and how the actual process of triggering the smart contract works.

 ![Smart Contracts Explained](./assets/smart-contracts-explained.png)
 [Smart Contract Explained]